ome/ome-contributing/docs/code-contributions.rst

 Procedure for accepting code contributions
 ------------------------------------------

+External contributors will need to sign our :doc:`Contributor License Agreement <cla>` in order to get their pull requests reviewed.

-Pull requests submitted from outside OME will get an initial review to identify if they are suitable to pass into our :doc:`continuous integration system <continuous-integration>` for building and testing.
+External pull requests will get an initial review to identify if they are suitable to pass into our :doc:`continuous integration system <continuous-integration>` for building and testing.
 We try to do this within 2 days of submission but please be patient if we are busy and it takes longer.

 If there are any obvious issues, we will comment and wait for you to fix them.
-You can help this process by ensuring that the Travis build is passing when you first submit the PR.
 Once we are confident the PR contains no obvious errors, an "include" label will be added which means the PR will be included in the merge build jobs for the appropriate branch.

 Build failures will then be noted on the PR and we will either submit a patch or provide sufficient information for you to fix the problem yourself.